 Where to rent: Twin Anchors Marina

-Located just outside the sprawling city of Atlanta is Georgia's largest lake drawing houseboaters with its natural beauty.
+Just outside the sprawling city of Atlanta is Georgia's largest lake, drawing houseboaters with its natural beauty.
 Lake Lanier offers hundreds of islands to explore and nearly 700 miles of tree-covered shoreline.
 LanierWorld, a beach and waterpark, is also a popular attraction among boaters.

 Where to rent: Port Royale Marina